jbhovell/movie-ratings/README.md

 ## Movie Ratings
 My 10% time project.
 I have demoed it on the Media Services' innovation day in April.

-I used Node.js for the backend and Handlebars for the frontend.
+I used Node.js and Express for the backend, Handlebars for the frontend.

 #### Context